MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/entra-oauth.md

 ## App-only flows on Entra
 Entra OAuth is the recommended solution for building apps to access Azure DevOps services on-behalf-of a consenting user.

-If you're looking to build an application to act on-behalf-of itself, relying solely on its own permissions and access to resources, then look into our documentation on [service principal support](service-principal-managed-identity.md) on Entra.
-In these docs, we elaborate more on how to set up an application service principal or managed identity that does not rely on user permissions to action on organization resources.
-This is the recommended authentication for building out automated tooling for teams.
+If you're looking to build an application to act on-behalf-of itself, then look into our documentation on [service principal support](service-principal-managed-identity.md).
+In these docs, we elaborate more on how to set up a service principal or managed identity that does not rely on user permissions to action on organization resources, instead relying solely on its own permissions.
+This authentication mechanism is the recommended authentication for building out automated tooling for teams.